blakegarretson/essentials/main.md

 - [System Color Picker](https://sindresorhus.com/system-color-picker) is a simple color explorer for choosing colors and getting a text representation (hex, rgb, etc.) useful in programming, web design, and digital imagery.
 Includes an eye-dropper tool.

+- [Keyboard Cowboy](https://github.com/zenangst/KeyboardCowboy) is a must-have tool to boost your productivity.
+It lets you assign global keyboard shortcuts to apps, automations, text replacements, etc.

+- [TinkerTool](https://www.bresink.com/osx/TinkerTool.html) gives you access to hidden system preferences and tweaks not available in the normal System Preferences dialogs.
+While there are a lot of options I don’t care about, they are a couple in here that are worth the download.

 ## Monitor Brightness Control

 - [MonitorControl](https://github.com/MonitorControl/MonitorControl) is one of those apps I didn’t know I needed.
 I wouldn’t have looked for it, but after stumbling across it and trying it out, it’s amazing.
 If you have an external monitor, you need this so you can control the brightness through your keyboard.
 It also normalizes brightness between the build-in screen and an external monitor.
 Super handy app.